 Saute the tomato and onion curry base for 5 minutes then add in 500 millilitres of water, the sugar, fenugreek leaves, slit green chilli and chickpeas.
 Cook on a medium-high heat for 10-15 minutes while the sauce reduces and thickens.
 Get your serving accompaniments ready now.
 Or, if preparing in advance, you can turn off the heat at this point and re-heat it just before serving.

-When you are ready to serve, re-heat the curry if it has cooled, stir in the garam masala, and then the Alpro Soya Cream.
+When you are ready to serve, re-heat the curry if it has cooled, stir in the garam masala, and then the double cream.
 Serve on basmati rice, sprinkled with toasted flaked almonds and fresh coriander.